 - Is the token currently overvalued or undervalued?
-It is overvalued if its usefulness does not justify its high price and undervalued if the price is too low compared to its use cases, market potentials and superior technology.
+It is overvalued if its use does not justify its high price and undervalued if the price is too low compared to its use cases, market potentials, and superior technology.

 An overvalued cryptocurrency price is a SELL SIGNAL (if you already own some) while an undervalued token price is an obvious BUY SIGNAL (if you’re a new investor or looking to acquire more of the token at cheap prices).

 Most of the information you will need to conduct a thorough fundamental analysis of any cryptocurrency project can be found in the following resources.